jundalisay/superb/content/en/research/sarkar/yogic-treatments/gonorrhoea.md

-+++
+---
-title= "Natural Remedies for Gonorrhoea"
+title: "Natural Remedies for Gonorrhoea"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-12-30
+author: "PR Sarkar"
-description= "This disease is spread by a bacteria called 'gonococcus'.
+description: "This disease is spread by a bacteria called 'gonococcus'.
 It originates with people who are habitually unrestrained and unclean.
-Those who come in physical contact with such people also contract the disease." image= "/photos/med/syph.jpg" linkb= "/research/sarkar/yogic-treatments/goiter" linkbtext= "Goiter" linkf= "/research/sarkar/yogic-treatments/haemorrhoids" linkftext= "haemorrhoids" icon = "/icons/yoga.jpg"
+Those who come in physical contact with such people also contract the disease."
-+++
+image: "/photos/med/syph.jpg"
+icon: "/icons/yoga.jpg"
+---

 This disease has no name in ancient Sanskrit.
 Because of its many similarities with urethritis (meha), this disease has been called “prameha” in Bengali.